Constructing Perfect Steganographic Systems: A universal stegosystem for -order Markov sources

-In this section we consider the general construction of universal stegosystem which has the desired asymptotic properties.
-As before, Alice needs to transmit a sequence $y^*=y_1y_2\dots$ of secret binary messages drawn by an i.i.d. source $\omega$ with equal probabilities of $0$ and $1$, and let there be given a sequence of covertexts $x^*=x_1x_2\dots$ drawn i.i.d. by a source $\mu$ from an alphabet $A$.
+As before, Alice needs to transmit a sequence $y^*=y_1y_2\dots$ of secret binary messages drawn by an i.i.d.\ source $\omega$ with equal probabilities of $0$ and $1$, while a sequence of covertexts $x^*=x_1x_2\dots$ drawn by an (unknown) source $\mu$ from an alphabet $A$ is available.
+It is known that $\mu$ has memory not greater than $k$, where $k>0$ is given.
 First we break the sequence $x^*$ into blocks of $n$ symbols each, where $n>1$ is a parameter.
-Each block will be used to transmit several symbols from $y^*$ (for example, in the previously constructed stegosystem $St^0_2(A)$ each block of length 2 was used to transmit 1 or 0 symbols).
-However, in the general case a problem arises which was not present in the construction of $St^0_2(A)$.
-Namely, we have to align the lengths of the blocks of symbols from $x^*$ and from $y^*$, and for this we will need randomization.
+Each block will be used to transmit several symbols from $y^*$ (recall that in the simple stegosystem given in the beginning of this section we had $n=2$ and each block was used to transmit 1 or 0 symbols).
+In this general case the following technical problem arises: the lengths of the blocks of symbols from $x^*$ and from $y^*$ have to be aligned.
 The problem is that the probabilities of blocks from $y^*$ are divisible by powers of $2$, which is not necessarily the case with blocks from $x^*$.